 - 3/4 cup raspberries

-- 1 block/180g Caramilk Chocolate (replace with white chocolate or which ever chocolate you prefer)
+- 1 block/180g White Chocolate (replace with which ever chocolate you like)

 - 1 teaspoon salt